intuit/innersource-scanner/README.md

 ## **Support**

+- Please review the guidelines in the [SUPPORT.md](./SUPPORT.md)
-- Create an Issue describing your question or concern
+- Then, [create an Issue](https://github.com/intuit/innersource-scanner/issues/new/choose) describing your question or concern